-Brian draws not just from his substantive expertise, but also from his experience in lobbying and advocacy while working for an investment management trade association on issues under the Dodd-Frank Wall Street Reform and Consumer Protection Act and his understanding of the internal workings of the Securities and Exchange Commission (SEC).
-Brian has held multiple positions in the SEC’s Division of Trading and Markets.
-While at the SEC, Brian played an active role in SEC staff deliberations over the harmonization of broker-dealer and investment adviser regulations as well as issues impacting retirement accounts and the SEC’s adoption of regulations impacting municipal advisors.
+Brian draws from his experience in lobbying and advocacy while working for an investment management trade association on issues under the Dodd-Frank Wall Street Reform and Consumer Protection Act and his understanding of the internal workings of the SEC, where Brian held multiple positions in the SEC’s Division of Trading and Markets.
+While at the SEC, Brian played an active role in SEC staff deliberations over the harmonization of broker-dealer and investment adviser regulations, which ultimately led to the adoption of Regulation Best Interest and the SEC’s interpretation of an investment adviser’s fiduciary duty, as well as issues impacting retirement accounts and the SEC’s adoption of regulations impacting municipal advisors.

-Counseled broker-dealers in establishing disclosure and compliance programs in response to the SEC’s Regulation Best Interest and Form CRS.
+Counseled over 40 broker-dealers in establishing disclosure and compliance programs in response to the SEC’s Regulation Best Interest and Form CRS.

-Represented financial institutions on regulatory issues in acquiring broker-dealers and investment advises.
+Represented financial institutions on the regulatory aspects of acquiring broker-dealers and investment advisers.

-Advised large financial institution in rationalizing the structure of its various investment advisory and bank fiduciary offerings.
+Advised large financial institution in offering investment management services through both its investment advisory and bank fiduciary businesses.